marqdevx/Filter-ESEA-League/README.md

 # Filter-ESEA-League
 Filter teams on the ESEA's ranking webpage, javascript to filter the teams of an specific country and set colors if they are qualified for playoffs

+>The name ESEA is a trademark of ESL Gaming Online, Inc.
+>Tis a third-party browser extension and is not affiliated with ESEA or ESL Gaming Online, Inc.
+>Use it under your responsability

 ## Features
 * Only needs to be run once, everytime it detects a division change, refreshes itself.
 * Color feedback for teams qualified/unqualified for playoffs, depending on the ladder ranking.